Psoriasis

 • Commonly affects areas with high sebum production (scalp, nasolabial folds, eyebrows, beards, ears, etc).

-• Winter flares, minimal itch, and combination oily and dry mid-facial skin.
+• Winter flares, minimal itch and combination oily and dry mid-facial skin.

 • Ill-defined and localized scaly patches on the scalp.